 - 1 handful grated cheese about an ounce (I used a sharp cheddar but any strong cheese works e.g. parmesan)

 - 2 tablespoons mayonnaise

 - salt and pepper

-- about 3 tablespoons flour
+- 3 tablespoons flour (roughly)

-- 1 egg, whisked
+- 1 egg whisked

-- Cook the potatoes in salted boiling water until tender (about 15 to 20 minutes).
+- Cook the potatoes in salted boiling water until tender (about 15 minutes).
 Add the peas for the last few minutes.
 Drain then return to the pan and lightly mash with the butter (I prefer to leave the potato a bit ‘chunky’).
 Tip into a large bowl.